 The other thing I love about tomato season is the memory of all our Italian friends and neighbours making sugo (tomato sauce) in their garages.
 It was a true family affair.
-You could have school, or even college classes, but when it was sugo time, you were expected to stay home and help out.
+You might have school, or even college classes to attend, but when it was sugo time, you were expected to stay home and help out.
 All those glorious gleaming glass jars just waiting to be filled with freshly stewed tomatoes.
 I knew of this firsthand, because we often took advantage of all those family moments.
 A group of us may have been in a car, driving through the countryside, but if we had a craving for a coffee break or were a little peckish, we knew we just had to pull into the driveway of any of our Italian friends- there would be espresso and pizelles ready for us in a matter of moments.
 Such a happy and enthusiastic time.
 We all got into the spirit of the moment.

 Well, I live in a condo now, and don’t have quick access to an Italian garage during sugo time.
-Well, I do, I technically don’t know most of the owners of said garages.
+Well, I do, though I technically don’t know most of the owners of said garages.
 Although this year, I may just have snagged a spot with dear family friends for their canning weekend.
 I can’t wait!

 And what do I make with all the tomatoes, now that I am surrounded by bushels of them at the markets?
 Of course, there is still that trusty tomato and toast breakfast.
 And the most spectacular BLT, using double smoked bacon on toasted sourdough.
 And then there is Harissa Spiked Bruschetta and Tomato Jam.
 One of my favourite summer dishes is the Honey Roasted Cherry Tomatoes over Pasta, which is wonderful, hot or even at room temperature, almost like a fresh pasta salad

 But this galette or crostata is another of my favourites.

 It’s really just a spin on my Fleeting Fiddlehead Galette.
 The crust is so tender and buttery, and a dream to whip up.
 And surprisingly, it has yogurt in the dough.
 Because it is a free form recipe, you really can’t go wrong with how you fold it up.
 You just spread a layer of cheeses, herbs and spices, and then just lay your tomatoes on top.
 I’m not going to state how many tomatoes you need.
 This will depend on their size, and how thick you want the layer to be.
 Now I overlap the tomatoes, and use a variety of sizes and colours, to create some visual interest.
 But in the end, it’s all about the tomato.
 The rest is just a conduit to serve the tomato!
 Just don’t make the layer too thick.
 Then the tomatoes won’t roast off, and will end up in a rather soggy layer.
 Not good.
 They bake up into the most candy-like sweetness against the tangy and kicky cheese layer beneath.